menny/menny.github.io/_posts/2026-07-11-the-unlocks-we-have-unlocked.md

 - From the song [Telegraph Road](https://open.spotify.com/track/3k3rbIRXYS7g6RN3jeyjwc?si=dc254891c5d04126)
 - A specific guitar sequence
 - Likely black ink
-- It will be smallish, I'd say 1–2 cm
+- It will be smallish, I'd say 1.5–2.5 cm
-- It will peek behind one of my ears
+- It will peek out from behind one of my ears

 Yeah.
 If you're reading this description, I bet you're imagining something.
 You might think "this is cool" or maybe "meh".
-Regardless, I'd bet good money that it's _not_ what I imagine.
+Regardless, I'd bet good money that it's _not_ what I'm imagining.

 So, over the years I've tried to capture that frame using an [o-scope](https://en.wikipedia.org/wiki/Oscilloscope), a [spectrogram](https://en.wikipedia.org/wiki/Spectrogram), or [guitar tabs](https://en.wikipedia.org/wiki/Tablature).
 I described this to different people, and even tried to draw it.
 The outcome never looked the way I wanted or imagined.
 But why?
 I know what I want, I even have a vague mental image of it, and yet I cannot produce it.

 ## Why is that?
-Well, obviously, I am not an artist, so I can't draw this.
-I'm not an audio engineer, so I am unequipped to generate the right spectrogram—I even doubt that a spectrogram is the right visual for it.
-I'm not a guitar player, so my ability to find the right tab is limited.
+Well, obviously, I am not an artist, so I can't draw it.
+I'm not an audio engineer, so I don't know how to generate the right spectrogram—or if a spectrogram is even the right visual.
+I'm not a guitarist, so finding the exact tab is guesswork.
-And on and on and on.
 Real blockers.
-My imagination is _locked_ behind my lack of capability.
+My imagination is locked behind a vocabulary and skillset I don't have: **those are simply not my domains**.

-You know what capability I do _possess_?
-I am a software engineer.
+You know what domain I *do* inhabit?
+Software engineering.

 ## Disclaimer

 This post is not about a novel approach for how to use AI; it's not even an out-of-the-ordinary use case.
-Here I am merely pointing to what AI really solves for us—engineers—in our day-to-day work.
+Here I am merely pointing to what AI allows us—people—to solve in our day-to-day issues.

 ## Let's unlock this

 If I can't produce a quality drawing, maybe I can PoC this—produce various versions of my idea and see what feels right to me.
 Once I have a couple of versions I like, I can show them to an actual artist and get their feedback.
 But at that point, the only person I need to excite is me—hey, I will have it permanently on my skin.

+Basically, I am going to use AI to map from my domain (software engineering) to other domains (audio engineering and sketching).

 ### Plan
 Here is my plan to generate some options: